ansible/ansible/rst/playbooks.rst

       user: root

-Support for running things from sudo is pending.
+Support for running things from sudo is also available.
+Sudo must be configured to not require a password.

+    ---
+    - hosts: webservers
+      user: yourname
+      sudo: True

 Vars section